iExecBlockchainComputing/idapp/cli/README.md

 # idapp-sconifier > CLI

-This ClI provides an interface to guide you through different steps:
+This CLI provides an interface to guide you through different steps:
  - Create a simple JavaScript app with the necessary structure to run on a decentralized worker,
  - Test it locally, with or without Docker,
  - Build a Docker image and push it to Docker Hub,